Register renaming: Out-of-order

+with register r1 "renamed" to the internal register rA for the first three instructions and to the internal register rB for the second three instructions.
+This removes the false data dependency, allowing the first three instructions to be executed in parallel with the second three instructions.

 Data hazards

 When more than one instruction references a particular location as an operand, either by reading it (as an input) or by writing to it (as an output), executing those instructions in an order different from the original program order can lead to three kinds of data hazards: